State Chairman: Victoria Reynolds

 Mike has financially helped the campaigns of several Libertarians and the state and national party.
 He has provided treasurer and other services for various campaigns and was formerly the treasurer for the Libertarian Party of Colorado.
 He has been a major participant in several statewide initiatives and helped repeal the sales tax on food in Lakewood.
 Mike also has run for election a couple of times.
 He garnered 23% of the vote running for State Representative and was elected to the Ken Caryl Water Board where he currently serves.

-Legislative Director: Michael Stapleton
+Legislative Director: Vacant

 Treasurer: John Hjersman